mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 Still we can see impermanence objectively: five *skandhas*.
 We understand intellectually.
 But we don’t touch directly how impermanent each of the five *skandhas* are.
 We don’t.
 We are always looking at impermanence objectively.

-So that’s why Dogen Zenji says, “This task is not something which is to be considered as a temporarily described method of contemplation.
+So that’s why Dōgen Zenji says, “This task is not something which is to be considered as a temporarily described method of contemplation.
 It is not that you should invent something non-existent to think about.
 It is the truth in reality right before your eyes.”

 [...]
 Impermanence means the truth that all are moving.
 Usually we say *change*, continuous change.
 So anyway, all are moving.
 Without exception, all are moving – including [both] physical and mental state of beings, all are moving.
 But all are not moving separately – all are moving interpenetrated, interconnecting with each other.
 This is moving, constantly moving.